microsoft/protein-frame-flow/README.md

 pip install -e .
 ```

+## Wandb

-Next log in to Wandb and make an account.
+Our training relies on logging with wandb.
+Log in to Wandb and make an account.
 Authorize Wandb [here](https://wandb.ai/authorize).

-Wandb is necessary to run training and inference.
+## Data

 ## Run training